department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/discovery-research/paper-checks-documentation.md

 **To cancel paper checks and opt in to direct deposit**

+Someone can do this online via the VA.gov profile.
+OR they can:

-- Someone has to [fill out VA form 24-0296](https://vbaw.vba.va.gov/bl/20/cio/20s5/forms/VBA-24-0296-ARE.pdf) and mail it to their regional/intake office.
+- [Fill out VA form 24-0296](https://vbaw.vba.va.gov/bl/20/cio/20s5/forms/VBA-24-0296-ARE.pdf) and mail it to their regional/intake office.
-- Or someone can call the national call center and they can process this request (1-800-827-1000).
+- Call the national call center and they can process this request (1-800-827-1000).
-- Or someone can go in person to their regional office to get this switched.
+- Go in person to their regional office to get this switched.